pengowen123/rust-pushrod/README.md

 # rust-pushrod

-GEM-like Widget Library for Rust Piston library.
+UI Widget Library for Rust Piston library.
+Draws inspiration from Atari GEM, TrollTech Qt, and others.

-Incorporates Atari GEM/VDI ideas with callbacks and Objects (Widgets), which are ideas of other GUI libraries - Qt, Atari, Amiga, Tk, and others.
-It draws inspiration from other libraries, letting you concentrate on code rather than obsessing over the interface.

-Why "Pushrod"?
-Well, I obviously can't call it "Valve" ...

-## Reason for Pushrod
+## Philosophy

 The reason I created this library instead of extending another library was that I wanted to keep these specific design ideas in mind:

 - Maintainable with little effort
 - Easily extensible
-- Easy to use and understand
+- **Easy to use and understand**

 These design ideas are critical.  **Keep it simple.
 Keep it stupid simple.**